How to Stimulate Hair Growth

 If your hair goals involve more hair growth STAT, it might be frustrating to hear that there is no magic silver bullet.
 That there is no one easy thing you can do to make your hair grow faster and live your best hair life.
 Healthy hair growth begins at the scalp, and more specifically in your hair follicles.

 The best way to help stimulate new growth is through a holistic effort that considers the many factors influencing your hair growth to begin with.
-Read on to gain some inspiration, along with useful tools you can add to your hair care toolkit to help support healthy natural hair growth from the inside out.
+Read on to gain some inspiration, along with useful tools you can add to your hair care toolkit to help support healthy hair.

 8 Steps To Stimulating Hair Growth